All Episodes

 But so here's the thing.

-But the first thing is I know I'm not gonna debate the uh the meager accomplishments of Trump with you, but what I am gonna say is that I think you're right.
+But the first thing is, I know I'm not going to debate the meager accomplishments with you.

-What I think is right is that too many people in this country feel that they have been forgotten and they feel like they were shafted by both by the elite politicians on both sides of the aisle.
+What I think is right is that too many people in this country feel that they have been forgotten and they feel like they were shafted by the elite politicians on both sides of the aisle.

-And that actually a lot of people I know and care about too on the left, they have the same concern too.
+And that actually, a lot of people I know and care about too on the left, they have the same concern too.

-Why do you think that we are I would categorize us as good friends?
+Why do you think that we are, I would categorize us as good friends?

 Why do we get along so well and other people on your side of the aisle hate me?